- Frequentist statistics

 - Use the SEM in any significance calculator / software that supports the specification of SEM in calculations

 Statistics plays a huge role in A/B testing and it is absolutely a must to know at least the basics of Frequentists, Bayesian and non-binomial metrics.
 That way you can choose the right tools and, hopefully, learn to know them (and stats they use) in depth.
+I hope this post gave you a good starting point and hopefully you learned something new.
+Did we miss something important?
+Suggestions are welcome in the comments below - so are the questions.

 A truly helpful article 🙂